andrew-paterson/ember-changeset-webforms/test-app/app/templates/docs/field-validation.md

 ## Validation events

+Under the hood, each field has `eventLog` and a `validatesOn` property, both of are arrays of event name strings.

+Items are added to the `eventLog` array in response to various events, such as insertion of a field into the DOM, form submission, value updates, focussing out of inputs, and many others.
+Note that thes eare not limited the the names of actual browser events.

+The `validatesOn` property defines which events should enable validation for a field.

+If there is any intersection between the `eventLog` and `validatesOn` arrays, validation is enabled for a field and it will be revalidated whenever it's value is updated, or the form is submitted.

+This means that by updating the `validatesOn` property of a field, you can control which events trigger the validation of a field.

 ### The `alwaysValidateOn` array

 The `alwaysValidateOn` property is set by default on all built in field types, and implement out of the box validation, without the need to include the `validatesOn` property when invoking a field in a form schema.